 You may, instead, have your case considered under Article 15c of the Qualification Directive, which is the interpretation of the Refugee Convention in EU (and therefore UK) law.

 Article 15c refers to a “serious and individual threat to a civilian’s life or person by reason of indiscriminate violence in situations of international or internal armed conflict.”

 This is different from the specific threat to an individual covered in the Refugee Convention.
 Article 15c covers situations where civilians are at serious risk simply by being present in a very dangerous situation of armed conflict where indiscriminate violence is widespread.

-Very few situations have been ruled to reach this high threshold, but if they have then humanitarian protection may be granted.
+Very few situations have been ruled to meet this definition, but if they do then Humanitarian Protection may be granted.

 Exclusion from protection

 In some cases, the Home Office may take the view that a person should be excluded from protection under the Refugee Convention (excluded from being granted Refugee Status and Humanitarian Protection).

 This can happen in cases where the person has committed a serious criminal offence, or where the Home Office considers they may have been involved in human rights violations in their country of origin.
 This is a broad definition, and can extend to people who were employed in a wide range of roles in the government in their countries of origin if that government was involved in human rights abuses.